Case Study Four

 Case Study Four:

 An 80-year-old man was seen in the emergency room after a sudden onset of chest pain accentuated on inspiration.
-His cough was productive of yellow sputum, and he was short of breath.
+His cough was productive of yellow sputum and shortness of breath.
 His temperature was 101.2°F. A chest X-ray revealed right middle lobe pneumonia.

 A complete blood count (CBC) was ordered.
 The results were as follows: